thingsym/vaw/readme.md

 ## Directory Layout

-Directory structure of VAW is as follows.
+Directory structure of the VAW is as follows.

 This directory synchronize to the guest OS side `/vagrant`. `wordpress` creates automatically and synchronize to `vm_document_root`.